scVENUS/sPickle/README.txt

 * A sPickle Pickler has a list-typed attribute "serializeableModules".
 You can use this attribute to determine which modules are to be pickled.
 For details, read the comments in the source code and look at the examples.

+* A sPickle Pickler has some (experimental) features to manipulate the content of the created pickle and to handle/replace objects, which can not be pickled.

 Support
 =======